MyPlate Food Guide

 You know what fruits and vegetables are.
 But here's a reminder about what's included in the three other food groups: protein, grains, and dairy:

-- : Beef; poultry; fish; eggs; nuts and seeds; and beans and peas like black beans, split peas, lentils, and even tofu and veggie burgers.
-Protein builds up, maintains, and replaces the tissues in your body.
+- Protein: Beef; poultry; fish; eggs; nuts and seeds; and beans and peas like black beans, split peas, lentils, and even tofu and veggie burgers.
+Protein builds and maintains muscles, skin, blood, and other tissues in your body.

 - Grains: Bread, cereal, rice, tortillas, and pasta.
-Whole-grain products such as whole-wheat bread, oatmeal, and brown rice are recommended because they have more fiber and help you feel full.
+At least half of the grains you eat should be whole-grains, such as whole-wheat bread, oatmeal, and brown rice Whole grains have more fiber and help you feel full.

-- Dairy: Milk, yogurt, cheese, and fortified soy milk.
+- Dairy: Milk, yogurt, cheese, and fortified soy milk and soy yogurt.
 With MyPlate, the dairy circle could be a cup of milk, but you also can get your dairy servings from yogurt or cheese.
 Choose low-fat or nonfat dairy most of the time.

 The plate can be used for breakfast, lunch, and dinner.
 That may make you wonder: Do I really have to eat vegetables with breakfast?
 The answer is no, but aim to eat a variety of food groups at each meal.
-And if your breakfast doesn't include a veggie, consider a vegetable at snack time.
-(Yes, healthy, portion-controlled snacks are still OK.)
+And if your breakfast doesn't include a veggie, choose a fruit and consider a vegetable at snack time or more vegetables at dinner.

 The plate also shows how to balance your food groups.
 There's a reason the protein section is smaller: You don't need as much from that group.
 Eating more fruits and vegetables will help you eat fewer calories overall, which helps you keep a healthy weight.
 Eating fruits and veggies also gives you lots of vitamins and minerals.